1. Do I have to breastfeed for an entire year?

 An infant does not sleep through the night.
 Even if you happen to have one of those unicorn babies that somehow seems to sleep through the night, they are still waking every hour and a half or so.
 As they get older they are suppose to grow out of this and get more regulated sleep patterns.
 If they mean older as 18 months, then yeah, that’s about when I got my first “sleep through the night”.

 Well, there you have it.
 I think I covered some of the most asked questions that new parents ask.
 Sometimes, even asked multiple times, hoping for some different magical answer.
 I know I did.
-I think I will probably add more questions as I get asked them or remember them.
+Insanity I think they call it.
+I will probably add more questions as I get asked them or remember them.
 I am also making a pregnancy questions list, so check that out soon.

 Contains Amazon affiliate links, but I have bought and loved every product I endorse.